daler/docker-rw2019/slides/slides.md

 # Make data available to the container

 A running docker container is isolated.

-It cannot see anything on your computer.
+By default it cannot see anything on your computer.

 We need to explicitly tell it what is available with **`-v`**.